kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 An array of credentials to access the cluster.
 Each credential could be assigned to a different consumer.
 Each credential has:
 - a **consumer** field to indicate which consumer it is assigned to.
+- a **context** field to indicate the context name in the access information that should be used to access the cluster.
 - an **accessRef** field to point to the access information location.

 The access information itself is stored in the same Kubernetes cluster on which